OMCS/joanljq-meme-generator/README.md

 # Meme generator
-This is the code for meme generator using React
+This is a meme generator app using React
+See it in the browser: https://stormy-ravine-81110.herokuapp.com/

 # Quick start
 ```bash